Why Choose Asphalt Sealcoating for Your Parking Lot?

 This process is quite messy which is why we advise you to leave it to the professionals.

-Surface preparation is important.
+Surface preparation is important during the asphalt sealcoating process.
 The surface must be sound as cracks will reflect back in a short time.
 This means crack filling and patching first.
 It also means killing weeds and cleaning/treating oil spots.
 Sealcoating can be applied either by spraying or by a squeegee.
 We usually apply the sealer with a squeegee on smaller areas such as home driveways.
 Spraying of sealcoat is usually reserved for larger driveways and open areas such as parking lots.
 Either method will result in a quality, long lasting coating.
 Once finished with the application of sealcoat, allow to cure 24 hours before allowing vehicle traffic back on the surface.

 Scuffing of the newly sealcoated surface may occur and is normal and temporary, usually occurring within the first month after the sealcoating has been applied.